 But no matter how much optimization, strategizing, and marketing tools we use, if the content does not help the user, it will eventually be outranked.

-Today, the average number of words an article that ranks on page 1, is about 1800 words.
+Today, the average number of words in an article that ranks on page 1, is about 1800 words.
 Compare this to 500-word articles 15 years ago.

 Besides, content creators almost always use social media tools to promote their content.
 This was not the norm 15 years ago and social media was hardly seen as a part of the digital marketing strategy.